-Maydan is the first Italian journal of Arab, Semitic, and Islamic studies directed by PhD candidates, graduates, and undergraduates. founded in Autumn 2020 by Alessia D’Accardio Berlinguer, Antonio Pacifico, Luigi Sausa, and Pietro Menghini.
+Maydan is the first Italian journal of Arab, Semitic, and Islamic studies directed by PhD candidates, graduates, and undergraduates.
+It was founded in Autumn 2020 by Alessia D’Accardio Berlinguer, Antonio Pacifico, Luigi Sausa, and Pietro Menghini.
 Its main purpose is to encourage the production of first research articles by young scholars.

-Furthermore, the journal invites critical reflection on the concept of Area Studies and the problematization of notions and culturalist approaches that reiterate an essentialist and fundamentally colonial vision of Arab, Semitic, and Islamic worlds.
-Maydan therefore appreciates proposals capable of deconstructing the gaze and methodologies of research and elaborating original methods and questions.
-Alongside the analysis and problematization of restricted and culturalist notions often widespread in Area Studies, the journal welcomes with interest research approaches that look at the dynamics of interconnection and interdependence between different contexts.
-All this is fundamental in Maydan's vision both to grasp the specificities of the worlds, dynamics, and historical moments analyzed within it, and to extract them from an "exceptionalist" definition.
+Furthermore, the journal invites critical reflection on the concept of Area Studies and the problematization of notions and culturalist approaches that reiterate an essentialist and fundamentally colonial view of Arab, Semitic, and Islamic worlds.
+Maydan therefore values contributions capable of deconstructing the gaze and methodologies of research and elaborating innovative methods and questions.
+Alongside the problematization of restricted and culturalist notions often widespread in Area Studies, the journal shows particular interest in research approaches that look at the dynamics of interconnection and interdependence between different contexts.
+All this is central to Maydan's vision, both to grasp the specificities of the worlds, dynamics, and historical moments under scrutiny, and to move beyond "exceptionalist" intepretations.Maydan is an annual publication.
+Submitted articles undergo a double-blind peer review process and may also involve, when necessary, the assistance of an international scientific committee, consisting of professors from various disciplines.
+Accepted languages are Italian, English, and French, to favor the journal’s international profile and dissemination.

 Maydan is an annual publication.
 Submitted articles undergo a double-blind peer review process which also involves, when necessary, the assistance of an international scientific committee, consisting of professors from various disciplines.
 Accepted languages are Italian, English, and French, to favor the international profile and dissemination of the journal.